wyattshanahan/Recipebox/README.md

 # Recipebox
 ### A categorised list of recipes to try and enjoy

-One can view recipes by Category, Country of Origin, Prep-time, Meal type, or simply view a list of all recipes
+One can view recipes by Category, Country of Origin, Prep-time, Difficulty, or simply view a list of all recipes

 Structure: